edinSahbaz/maui-weather/README.md

 # <img src="https://github.com/edinSahbaz/maui-weather/assets/47791892/97b74a60-96f9-42dc-bfa3-2b8d69b0c461" height="50px" /> MAUI Weather App

-This repository contains the source code for a weather app that displays the current weather and 7-day forecast for the Hawaiian island of Maui.
+This repository contains the source code for a weather app that displays the current weather and 3-day forecast for selected or current location.
 The app is built using .NET MAUI, a cross-platform UI framework for building native apps for iOS, Android, macOS, Windows, and more.

 ## Installation
 To install and run the app, follow these steps: